tinyplayerss/Winget-Wizard/README.md

 Open the Command Prompt and run the following script to install Winget: winget install winget

 ## Usage
+To use Winget Wizard v2.2:

-Download the Winget Wizard.exe file
+Download the Winget Wizard v2.2 file.
-Double-click the file to run the tool
+Double-click the file to run the tool.
-Follow the on-screen instructions to search or install the desired app
+Follow the on-screen instructions to search, install the desired app, or install a preset list of apps.
+To set PowerShell 7 as the default program to open the Winget Wizard v2.2 file:
+a.
+Right-click the Winget Wizard v2.2 file
+b.
+Select "Properties"
+c.
+Click on "Open with"
+d.
+Select "PowerShell 7"
+e.
+Click "OK"
+f.
+Close the Properties window.

+Note: The Winget Wizard v2.2 script requires PowerShell 7 or higher to run correctly.

 ## Support
 If you encounter any issues while using the tool, please feel free to raise a support ticket on our GitHub repository.
 The developer will help as much as possible to address the issue.